haberdashPI/vscode-master-key/notes.md

         - [ ] make sure a range is always provided
         - [ ] test that all error messages show up when expected
         - [ ] review coverage to verify there aren't additional checks we're missing
+        - [ ] integration test for both warnings and errors in type script setup
     - [ ] refactor and cleanup rust code
     - [ ] proper conversion to keybindings.json command
         - [X] expand per mode and prefix (e.g. each binding has one mode and one prefix)